 In the stores, choose berries that feature deep red with attached green caps, plump, shiny, free of sand and mold.
-Avoid those appear dull, sunken or flattened and those with signs of mold, cuts or discolored patches on the surface.
+Avoid those that appear dull, sunken, or flattened and those with signs of mold, cuts, or discolored patches on the surface.
 Unripe berries have green or yellow patches on their surface.
-Since the berries cease ripening soon after their harvest, unripe berries should be avoided as they are likely to be sour and of inferior in quality.
-They perish early and therefore, should only be purchased a few days prior to use.

 Here are some serving tips:

 Sliced fresh strawberries can be a great addition to fruit or green salad.